 Training and workshops

-Regular workshops for researchers and research support staff are advertised and made available through:
+Regular workshops and training for researchers and research support staff are advertised and made available through:

 Workshops can be tailored and delivered within a faculty, centre, school, or group.
 Contact the Library to enquire about this service.